Curious about how many laps is a mile around a track? Then you’ve landed in the right place!

 How Many Laps Around a Track is a Mile – The Exact Numbers

-Most standard outdoor tracks are designed such that lane 1 (the inner lane) is exactly 400 meters, which is about 1,312 feet.
+Most standard outdoor tracks are designed so that lane 1 (the inner lane) is exactly 400 meters, which is about 1,312 feet.

 Additional Resource – Here’s your guide to the Yasso 800 Workout